The Victorian Artist's connection with our village

 The Kate Greenaway Trail

-Starting at the Village Hall there is going to be a walking trail around the rural village of Rolleston, taking in all the important places that Kate mentions in her diary or has drawn.
+Starting at the Village Hall there now a walking trail around the rural village of Rolleston, taking in all the important places that Kate mentions in her diary or has drawn.
+Leaflets and maps are available about the village and the details are also on a page on this website.

 The trail will end at the Kate Greenaway Gardens where you can have a picnic and enjoy sitting amongst beautiful Victorian type flowers similar to those that she would have recognised.